UTTELTPilots & ProjectsEduTools Platform

 From a teacher's perspective

 Teachers are regularly looking for online tools that match the type of education they offer.
 In some cases a clear overview of tools that are available (or recommended) within the institution is lacking, so we often see teachers consulting multiple (internal and external) online sources or asking colleagues.
-The information can be very scattered and there's not always enough attention for the consequences of using a certain tool, for example in relation to privacy, security, or licenses.
-That's why we’re working on the development of a platform that provides a comprehensive overview of available tools that our institution offers and that can safely be used in education.
-In addition, the platform will provide ways to share experiences (reviews) about tools you’ve been using with colleagues from inside and outside our institution.
+The information can be very scattered and there's not always enough attention for the consequences of using a certain IT tool, for example in relation to privacy, security, or licenses.
+That's why we’re working on the development of a platform that provides a comprehensive overview of available IT tools that our institution offers and that can safely be used in education.
+In addition, the platform will provide ways to share experiences (reviews) about IT tools you’ve been using with colleagues from inside and outside our institution.

 From an institutional perspective

-On the other hand, is it is important for the institution to have insight into and to gain control over the use of educational tools by lecturers and students.
+On the other hand, is it is important for the institution to have insight into and to gain control over the use of educational IT tools by lecturers and students.
 This may involve licensing costs, but also possible risks when using applications.
-This is especially important for information managers that are involved in selecting and supporting educational applications.
+This is especially important for information managers that are involved in selecting and supporting educational IT applications.

 How?

-Several initiatives already exist to provide overviews of educational tools.
+Several initiatives already exist to provide overviews of educational IT tools.
 Together with SURF we will build on this and investigate whether a joint solution is possible.
 A solution in which as much information as possible is shared between institutions while, at the same time, educational institutions can make their own choices and selections to personalize the way they want to share information.

 Impression of the Edutools platform (mock-up image)